SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

       <!-- size:500px -->
     ![](visuals/emailaddress.png)

 1. The mail body can also be edited.
+Feel free to change the content of the email.
 Please make sure to change the link of the inbox.

     <!-- size:500px -->
     ![](visuals/mailbody.png)